mastrudev/mastru.nvim/README.md

 ![Blu Perla README artwork](assets/blu-perla-readme-banner.png)

-> The Blu Perla artwork is the visual identity of this README only.
-It does not alter the Neovim color configuration.

 ## What is included

 - Dark **Nordfox** theme, customized with graphite backgrounds and blue-grey selection surfaces.